iambalakrishnan/iambalakrishnan/README.md

 - 👋 Hi, I’m @iambalakrishnan
-- 👀 I’m interested in Machine Learing
+- 👀 I’m interested in Machine Learing | Deep Learning
-- 🌱 I’m currently learning Machine Learing using Sci-kit Learn, Tensorflow 2.0
+- 🌱 I’m currently learning Deep Learing using Tensorflow 2.x
-- 💞️ I’m looking to collaborate...??
+- 💞️ I’m looking to collaborate in deep Learning and computer vision projects..
 - 📫 How to reach me ... well in Twitter@imbalakrishnann

 <!---